shubhambnere/shubhambnere/README.md

 - 👋 Hi, I’m @shubhambnere
 - 👀 I’m System Architect
-- 🌱 currently working at Creddos
+- 🌱 Currently working at Creddos
 - 💞️ I’m looking to collaborate on some of fascinating python projects
 - 📫 Shubham@creddos.com